-1. When (date) was your gang policy/regulations approved by your board of education?
+- When (date) was your gang policy/regulations approved by your board of education?
+Adopted 9/14/2011 - 2.
+Have your gang policies/regulations been updated?
+If so, please provide date and brief summary of changes.

-Adopted 9/14/2011; Approved Revision 7/12/2016
+Last revision was Approved on 7/12/2016.

-- 2. Have your gang policies/regulations been updated?
-If so, please provide date and brief summary of changes. - Format changes for presentation purpose. - Removed term "gang-like" and replaced with "gang related". - 3.
-Where are your gang policy/regulations located/electronically communicated? - Included in student handbook. - Posted on weboe.org website. - Posted on Safe Schools page. - 4.
-What educational gang awareness programs does your school system provide to students, staff, and volunteers?
+- Format changes for presentation purpose.

+- Removed term "gang-like" and replaced with "gang related".

+- 3. Where are your gang policy/regulations located/electronically communicated?

+- Included in student handbook.

+- Posted on wcboe.org website.

+- Posted on Safe Schools page.

+- 4. What educational gang awareness programs does your school system provide to students, staff, and volunteers?